FRESH * INDUSTRIAL * ORIGINAL * COUNTRY MUSIC

-That all changed when Kate first came into contact with friend and writing partner, Matt Washburn, also a Clark Co.
-Ohio native.
-“Matt heard that I sang, and I heard that he wrote, so we just decided to compare notes one night,” recalls Kate.
+That all changed when Kate first came into contact with her now friend and writing partner, Matt Washburn, also a Clark County, OH, native.
+“Matt had heard that I sang, and I had heard that he wrote so we just decided to compare notes one night,” recalls Kate.
 It didn’t take long for the two to come up with a few original songs together.
-“I was still learning to play guitar, but wrote lyrics and melodies.
-Matt, who’s a great guitarist, was able to take the ideas I had and put a chord progression to them.
-It was really cool and we knew we were on to something…”
+“I was still learning to play guitar but wrote lyrics and melodies.
+Matt, who’s a great guitarist, was able to take my ideas and put a chord progression to them.
+Ah, we knew we were on to something…”

-Raised on her family farm and showing horses for ten years, it is easy to see where Kate’s inspiration and passion for Country Music comes from.
-“While everyone growing up was listening to Hanson and The Spice Girls, my parents took shelter in more conservative Country music like Garth Brooks and George Strait.
-We have multiple home videos of my brother and I putting on concerts pretending to be Garth Brooks and Trisha Yearwood,” Kate laughs.
-Kate’s love of that music is evident in the songs she writes.
-“I like traditional Country Music as well as the music being made today – I’m as much influenced by Dolly Parton and Loretta Lynn as I am Taylor Swift and Hillary Scott.”
+Kate’s inspiration and passion for country music come from growing up on the family farm and showing horses for ten years.
+“While many of my friends were listening to Hanson and The Spice Girls, my parents took shelter in more conservative country music artists like Garth Brooks and George Strait.
+I have multiple home videos of my brother and me putting on concerts pretending to be Garth and Trisha Yearwood.”
+Kate’s love of country music is evident in the songs she writes.
+“I like traditional music as well as the music being made today – I am as much influenced by Dolly Parton and Loretta Lynn as I am Taylor Swift and Hillary Scott.”

-Fast forward to the formation of THE KATE HASTING BAND… For the next two years Kate would beat the path between Ohio and Nashville, writing, recording, making contacts and laying the groundwork for what would become The Kate Hasting Band.
-When Kate was introduced to lead guitarist Jonathan Womacks, she knew it was a perfect fit… “Jonathan never misses a lick—he can make a guitar sing.
-I like how hard he pushes me to be a better artist.
-Jonathan will not settle for less than perfection!” says Kate.
+Fast forward to the formation of THE KATE HASTING BAND…for the next two years Kate would beat a path between New Carlisle and Nashville, writing, recording, making contracts, and laying the groundwork for what would become The Kate Hasting Band

 “I knew I needed a top-notch acoustic guitar player to really set this thing in motion.”
-She met singer/songwriter Josh Beale at a writer’s round in Nashville, Tennessee and remembers thinking, “This guy looks like a rock star.
+She met singer/songwriter Josh Beale at a writer’s round in Nashville and remembers thinking: this guy looks like a rock star.
 He was one of the most rhythmically driven acoustic players I had ever seen.
-Josh being a phenomenal song writer and vocalist was icing on the cake.”
-Josh has since joined the team and is a fundamental part of the song writing process.
+Josh’s being a phenomenal song writer and vocalist was icing on the cake.”
+Josh is now the band’s lead acoustic guitarist, vocalist, and fundamental part of the song writing process.

-2013 has proven to be a BIG year for THE KATE HASTING BAND:
+The past year has been pivotal for THE KATE HASTING BAND:

-Named New Vietti Vinyl Artists and SESAC Artist of the Month, performing the National Anthem for Vanderbilt University, touring the Midwest, filming the Billy Block Show, opening for Parmalee, Love & Theft, Randy Houser, Craig Morgan and Colt Ford with more on the horizon!
-This year was also the debut of the band’s newest musicians: Bassist, Justin Ferwerda and Drummer, Cameron Smith.
-They have been amazing contributors to The Kate Hasting Band’s sound!
+Named New Vietti Vinyl Artists and SESAC Artist of the Month, performing the National anthem for Vanderbilt University, touring the Midwest, filming the Billy Block Show, opening for Parmalee, Love & Theft, Randy Houser, Craig Morgan and Colt Ford with more on the horizon!

-Stay tuned for the announcement from the KHB as they prepare to host a great new show for The Nashville Network…
+Stay tuned for the announcement from the KHB as the bands prepares to host a great new show for WWRD TV.

 Come along on the ride with The Kate Hasting Band!